Why did I receive an email from EzClear asking me to pay my import charges online?

 How can I pay?
 I don't have a PayPal account.

 Users can make payments with any major credit card, a Visa Debit card, or a PayPal account.
 To pay by card, click on the grey box that says: Pay with Credit Card or Visa Debit.
 To use PayPal, select the blue Log In box

 These options are displayed after selecting the green box that says PAY MY IMPORT CHARGES on the EzClear home page.

 My cards are not accepted by PayPal.
 How can I pay my fees?

 Occasionally, PayPal does not accept certain cards.
-If you are unsuccessful completing payment over the PayPal online, contact the Call Center (by call 1-888-224-1675 or by text 647-490-5008) at A representative will process your payment over the phone using Square.
+If you are unsuccessful completing payment over the PayPal online, contact the Call Center (by calling 1-888-224-1650 or by text 647-490-5008) and a representative will process your payment over the phone using Square.

 Shipping was included in my order, so why do I have to pay these fees?